 Silver Pothos grow in low light conditions and can adapt to even dim-lit rooms.
 Thought the latter is not recommended as the plant’s vines can become leggy and sparse.

 The silver variegation will be lost due to inadequate light.
 This is a good tip to keep in mind if you notice the leaves turning darker.

 Outdoors the plant will receive ample light when placed under a shade.

-If you wish to grow your Pothos indoors, the best temperature range is between 65 to 85-degree Fahrenheit (18 to 29 degrees Celsius).
+If you grow your Pothos indoors, the best temperature range is between 65 to 85 degrees Fahrenheit (18 to 29 degrees Celsius).
 Maintaining a consistent room temperature in their tropical environment encourages growth and protection from sudden temperature fluctuations.

 I understand that getting the right temperature in summer or winter is not easy.

 You should avoid growing plants close to radiators in winters, or else they dry out.
 Cold drafts from air conditioners during summers can cause the leaves to lose their green and silver color.
 Lack of fresh color means your Pothos has started to wilt and will eventually turn brown.

 You can allow your Pothos to grow outside as long as the minimum temperature is close to 60-degrees Fahrenheit (15 degrees Celsius).

 Silver Pothos are tropical plants that need, at best medium to high range of humidity.
 I personally recommend growing Pothos at 40% of humidity as that helps them grow fast.